-Section 6.3.1 of the L&RMP and Section 3.8 of the BOAMP detail the protocol and requirements for salvaging habitat resources (i.e. logs, hollows and other large organic debris) during the KEQ project, and redistributing into the rehabilitation or offset areas.
+Section 6.3.1 of the L&RMP and Section 3.8 of the BOAMP detail the protocol and requirements for salvaging habitat resources (i.e. logs, hollows and other large organic debris) during the KEQ project and redistributing into the rehabilitation or offset areas.
 Vegetation clearing undertaken in 2016 for the KEQ project has included the salvage of a large quantity of organic material (primarily large trees and logs).
 These resources are currently stockpiled on the boundaries of the KEQ project area (Figure 7), which will be respread across rehabilitation areas as the project progresses.

-In addition to this, a number of hollows and hollow log sections (total of 77) have been salvaged and are in the process of being prepared for redistribution into the BOA (Plate 3).
+In addition to this, a total of 77 hollows and hollow log sections were previously salvaged and set aside for redistribution into the BOA (Plate 3).
 The location of the hollow logs to be redistributed throughout the BOA is shown on Figure 7.
+These hollows should be inspected prior to preparation for installation to check for cracking and confirm suitability for use, as they have been stored outside and exposed to weathering.
+Any hollows that are not in good condition should be replaced with an equal number of nest boxes.

-The quantity and locations of hollows and other salvaged organic materials that are redistributed in the BOA will be recorded as part of future monitoring.
-As clearing for the first stage of the KEQ project has been completed as of November 2016, the salvaged hollows will need to be installed to offset loss of hollows at a 1:1 ratio as per Section 3.8 of the BOAMP
+As clearing for the first stage of the KEQ project has been completed as of November 2016, the salvaged hollows will need to be installed to offset loss of hollows at a 1:1 ratio as per Section 3.8 of the BOAMP.
+In addition, further clearing was completed in May and August 2018, as well as October and November 2019, in areas previously identified in 2016 surveys.
+A total of 116 hollows (42 small, 50 medium and 24 large) were removed in 58 trees during these works.
+A further 116 nest boxes will need to be installed to offset the loss of habitat from these areas.

+Plate 3: Hollow sections salvaged for redistribution into the BOA